 In autumn the soil is moist and warm – perfect for establishing plants before winter sets in.
-This is why so much planting takes place in autumn, from bulb planting to the moving and planting of shrubs and perennials.
+This is why so much planting takes place in autumn, from spring bulb planting to the moving and planting of shrubs and perennials.
 Bare-root trees are typically planted from autumn to spring, and autumn is also a popular time for laying turf.

 Planting for the future, like any gardening task, requires skill and understanding, though plants in some situations can be more forgiving – for example, the odd bulb planted upside down will still perform, but a badly planted tree may never succeed.
 Given plants cost money, it makes sense to invest time to get the planting technique right and guarantee success.

 - Plants to give borders an autumn boost

 Discover our 10 tips for autumn planting success, below.